wattsUpJaz/100-days-of-code/log.md

 ### Day 15: Monday - September 26, 2022

 **Today's Progress**: Hooked up the animations for the enemy and player, and created the witch's house with basic mechanics and art.
 Tweaked the enemy mechanics / hit areas to work with the sprite (instead of the polygon2D) and added Y-Sort (this was way easier than I was expecting.
+Did a little bit of planning for the future.

 **Thoughts**: I feel like I put a lot of hard work in today, but I don't feel super satisfied.
 Adding the art makes the game feel much more real, but I'm very nervous about the overall feel.
 Tt's still feeling pretty amateur-ish to me I think.
 Ugh.
 Small wins I guess.

+I need to figure out the Navigation server at some point so the enemy navigates around obstacles.
+That's going to be a beast.